Upcoming Events

 Afterschool program for registered WES 4th, 5th and 6th graders.
 Participants will be exposed to the Hawaiian, Samoan, Filipino, Tongan, Marshallese and Chuukese cultures through language, storytelling, music, art, customs and traditions, dance, etc. The goal is to provide a way for students to learn about each other with the intent of bridging the gaps and eliminating cultural barriers.

-Real and Powerful (RAP) Sessions with Likelike Elementary
+Real and Powerful (RAP) Sessions with Waipahu Elementary

 Treasures of the Pacific @ Waipahu Elementary